 Stress is a normal part of life; events that happen to you, around you and things that you do yourself, all put stress on your body.
 You can experience stress from your environment, your body and your thoughts.

 The human body is designed to experience stress and react to it.
 Stress can be positive, keeping you alert and ready to avoid danger.
 Stress becomes negative when a person faces continuous challenges without relief or relaxation between challenges.
 As a result, the person becomes overworked and stress-related tension builds.
+Stress that continues without relief can lead to a condition called distress, a negative stress reaction.
+Distress can lead to physical symptoms including headaches, upset stomach, elevated blood pressure, chest pain and problems with sleeping.
+Research suggests that stress can also bring on or worsen certain symptoms or diseases.
+Stress also becomes harmful when people turn to alcohol, tobacco, or drugs to try to relieve their stress.
+Unfortunately, instead of relieving the stress and returning the body to a relaxed state, these substances tend to keep the body in a stressed state and cause more problems.
+Consider the following:

 Stress can affect all aspects of your life, including your emotions, behaviour, thinking ability and physical health.
 No part of the body is immune, but because people handle stress differently, symptoms of stress can vary.
 Symptoms can be vague and may be the same as those caused by medical conditions.
 It is important to discuss them with your doctor.
 You may experience any of the following symptoms of stress.